JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-7-Ethereum-token.md

 ---

 One year passed since the very first post here.
 And half from the last one xd.
 Time to get cracking!
 Last year was huge in the crypto space.
 I sank into it too.
-The more I'm learning (losing money), the more I'am into it.
+The more I'm learning (losing money), the more I'm into it.
 So here we are learning solidity and having fun!

 The starting point is always the same: some tutorial.
-Let's give some kudos to [Dapp Univeristy](https://www.youtube.com/channel/UCY0xL8V6NzzFcwzHCgB8orQ) for making a lot of them!
-I'm following [real world ico](https://www.youtube.com/watch?v=ir-IRmMTG4Q&list=PLS5SEs8ZftgULF-lbxy-is9x_7mTMHFIN&index=2) tutorial but this part is only about creating Token with a few extra changes.
+Let's give some kudos to [Dapp University](https://www.youtube.com/channel/UCY0xL8V6NzzFcwzHCgB8orQ) for making a lot of them!
+I'm following a [real-world ico](https://www.youtube.com/watch?v=ir-IRmMTG4Q&list=PLS5SEs8ZftgULF-lbxy-is9x_7mTMHFIN&index=2) tutorial but this part is only about creating Token with a few extra changes.

 let's start!